Investing in France from Switzerland: Mortgage Guide 2026

 Inform the Swiss tax authorities of your French real estate income

-Keep proof of tax paid in France to avoid any disputes
+Keep proof of tax paid in France to avoid any dispute

 Where to invest from Switzerland?

-Cross-border areas offer an ideal compromise between proximity and profitability.
-Haute-Savoie (Annecy, Thonon-les-Bains), Ain (Pays de Gex), and Doubs (Besançon) attract strong rental demand driven by cross-border workers themselves.
+Border areas offer an ideal compromise between proximity and profitability.
+Haute-Savoie (Annecy, Thonon-les-Bains), Ain (Pays de Gex), and Doubs (Besançon) attract strong rental demand, driven by cross-border workers themselves.

-The major French metropolises appeal for their potential for appreciation.
-Lyon, less than two hours from Geneva, combines economic dynamism with attractive rental yields.
-Paris remains a safe haven for wealth investors despite high prices.
+Major French metropolitan areas are attractive for their appreciation potential.
+Lyon, less than two hours from Geneva, combines economic momentum with attractive rental yields.
+Paris remains a safe haven for wealth-focused investors, despite high prices.

-University cities like Grenoble, Montpellier, or Toulouse offer interesting yields thanks to a constant student rental demand.
-The entry ticket is more accessible than in cross-border areas.
+University cities such as Grenoble, Montpellier, or Toulouse offer attractive returns thanks to consistent student rental demand.
+The entry ticket is more accessible there than in border areas.

-✅ Good to know: For a rental investment, prefer a mortgage in euros and rents in the same currency.
-This simplifies management and eliminates currency risk on your income.
+✅ Good to know: For a rental investment, prioritize a euro mortgage and rents in the same currency.
+This simplifies management and eliminates exchange-rate risk on your income.

 Remote management can be delegated to a professional.
-Our guide on rental management for expatriates helps you choose the right formula.
+Our guide to rental management for expatriates helps you choose the right solution.

-Good news: you do not need to be physically present in France to purchase a property.
-The French legal system allows the entire transaction to be completed remotely, provided you understand the steps and surround yourself with the right professionals.
+Good news: you do not need to be physically present in France to buy real estate.
+The French legal system allows the entire transaction to be completed remotely, provided you understand the steps and are supported by the right professionals.

-Step 1: The offer to purchase.
+Step 1: The purchase offer.
 Once the property is found, you formalize your intention in writing.
-This document specifies the proposed price, conditions (subject to financing, for example), and a validity date.
-The offer can be sent by email—a verbal offer has no legal value in France.
+This document specifies the offered price, conditions (subject to financing, for example), and a validity date.
+The offer can be sent by email — a verbal offer has no legal value in France.

-Step 2: The sales agreement.
-It is the pre-contract that binds both parties.
-It includes the suspensive conditions (obtaining the mortgage, absence of easements, etc.) and sets the timeline of the transaction.
-Upon signing, you pay a deposit of 5 to 10% of the price, held in escrow by the notary.
+Step 2: The preliminary sale agreement.
+This pre-contract binds both parties.
+It includes conditions precedent (mortgage approval, absence of easements, etc.) and sets the transaction timeline.
+Upon signing, you pay a 5% to 10% security deposit of the price, held in escrow by the notary.

-💡 Remember: In France, you benefit from a 10-day withdrawal period after signing the sales agreement.
-This right does not exist in Switzerland—it is an additional protection for the buyer.
+💡 Key takeaway: In France, you benefit from a 10-day withdrawal period after signing the preliminary agreement.
+This right does not exist in Switzerland — it is additional protection for the buyer.

-Step 3: The intermediate period (2-3 months).
-The notary performs mandatory checks: title of ownership, potential mortgages, easements, preemptive right waiver (the municipality or a tenant can substitute for you under certain conditions).
-Meanwhile, you finalize your financing.
+Step 3: The interim period (2–3 months).
+The notary carries out mandatory checks: title deed, potential mortgages/liens, easements, and waiver of pre-emption rights (the municipality or a tenant may replace you under certain conditions).
+In parallel, you finalize your financing.

-Step 4: The authentic deed.
+Step 4: The notarized deed.
 The final signature formalizes the transfer of ownership.
-You can sign remotely via a notarial power of attorney: you appoint an agent (the notary himself, a relative, or a real estate hunter) who signs on your behalf.
-The notary can also propose secure electronic signing for certain acts.
+You can sign remotely via a notarial power of attorney: you appoint an authorized representative (the notary, a relative, or a property finder) who signs on your behalf.
+The notary may also offer secure electronic signature for certain deeds.

-Notary fees: 7 to 8% of the price in the old, 2 to 3% in the new
+Notary fees: 7% to 8% of the price for existing properties, 2% to 3% for new-build properties

-Registration fees included in notary fees (about 5.80%)
+Registration duties included in notary fees (around 5.80%)

-Possible agency fees: 3 to 5% (often paid by the seller)
+Potential agency fees: 3% to 5% (often paid by the seller)

-⚠️ Attention: All funds (contribution + fees) must be available in the notary's escrow account before the signature of the authentic deed.
-Anticipate international transfer delays (3 to 5 business days for a CHF → EUR transfer).
+⚠️ Important: All funds (down payment + fees) must be available in the notary’s escrow account before signing the notarized deed.
+Anticipate international transfer times (3 to 5 business days for a CHF → EUR transfer).

 📋 Checklist before signing: